dahiya001rohit/venturizer-trinity/README.md

 ## What it does

 Trinity replaces a static intake form with a branching conversation flow.
-Founders and investors answer 12 questions; the system validates their answers, sends the full transcript to an AI (Groq / Llama 3.3) for per-dimension signal extraction, then runs those signals through a deterministic scoring engine to produce a score, a bucket (hot / good / maybe / low), and a breakdown per dimension.
+Founders and investors answer 12 questions covering context which used to require 16-20 questions; the system validates their answers, sends the full transcript to an AI (Groq / Llama 3.3) for per-dimension signal extraction, then runs those signals through a deterministic scoring engine to produce a score, a bucket (hot / good / maybe / low), and a breakdown per dimension.
 Results land in a protected dashboard where the Venturizer team can review, filter, rescore, and flag leads.

 ## Features